-Joe Ivey serves as an associate professor of management and as executive director of the Lipscomb Center for Entrepreneurship.
-Prior to becoming a member of the full-time faculty, he served five years as the university’s senior vice president for advancement.
+Joe Ivey serves as a Professor of Management.
+Prior to becoming a member of the full-time faculty, he served five years as the university’s Senior Vice President for advancement.

 He received a B.A. and LL.D from Freed-Hardeman University and an MBA from Texas A&M University.

-In addition, he has provided strategic consulting to both private businesses and nonprofit organizations.
-Ivey is a member of the board of directors of the Nashville Entrepreneur Center.
-He has served as chairman of Second Harvest Food Bank in Nashville; national chairman of the Associated Builders and Contractors, a trade association of nearly 22,000 members; and chairman of the National Center for Construction Education and Research, an educational consortium affiliated with the University of Florida.
+In addition, he has provided strategic consulting and board level direction to both private businesses and nonprofit organizations.
+Ivey is a member of the Board of Directors of the Nashville Entrepreneur Center.
+He has served as Chairman of Second Harvest Food Bank in Nashville; National Chairman of the Associated Builders and Contractors, a trade association of nearly 22,000 members; and Chairman of the National Center for Construction Education and Research, an educational consortium affiliated with the University of Florida.

-Ivey teaches undergraduate and graduate courses focused on entrepreneurship, business strategy, strategic execution and creating value for both the firm and its customers.
-He recently received the University's Outstanding Teacher Award.
+Ivey teaches undergraduate and graduate courses focused on using business strategy and execution to create value for both the firm and its customers.
+He is a Baker Teaching Fellow and a recipient of the University's Outstanding Teacher Award.

 B.A., Theology; MBA, Executive Leadership

 College of Business: Management, Entrepreneurship, and Marketing; Pfeffer Graduate School of Business